Spring Garden Revival

 • Salt damage along roads from winter de-icing

-• Grub infestations (Japanese beetle, European chafer)
+• Grub infestations (Japanese beetle larvae)

-• Acidic soils requiring lime application
+• Acidic soil pH requiring lime applications

 Supporting Local Events in Warren With Lawn Expertise

-Warren Parks & Recreation Department
+Warren RI Parks & Recreation

-Official Website: Warren Parks & Recreation
+Official Website: Warren RI Parks & Recreation

 Eco-Friendly Landscaping Backed by Warren’s Green Initiatives